libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

 ### Overview of New Parameters

 The extensions that make up gossipsub v1.1 introduce several new application configurable parameters.
-This section lists all the new parameters along with a brief description.
-More detail is available in the discussion of the protocol extensions below.
+This section summarizes all the new parameters along with a brief description.

 The following parameters apply globally: